We all have responsibility to ensure our stuff if properly disposed of.

 Mountains of hazardous waste grow by about 40 million tons every year.
 This waste, mostly from Europe and North America, is burned in developing countries like Ghana in a hazardous effort to recover valuable metals.

-A children's school in Accra, Ghana's capital, was recently found to be contaminated by lead, cadmium and other health-threatening pollutants at levels over 50 times higher than risk-free levels.
+A children’s school in Accra, Ghana’s capital, was recently found to be contaminated by lead, cadmium and other health-threatening pollutants at levels over 50 times higher than risk-free levels.
+The school is located directly beside an informal electronic waste salvage site.